What I’ve learned about dealing with Insomnia & Anxiety.

 Here is a list of resources/ courses that have helped me (or have been recommended to me) either deal with anxiety to the point that sleeping was easier, or else are directly insomnia and sleep related.

-Insomnia Clinic – Clinic specialising in insomnia and sleep issues – held in Dublin (or Cavan on request)
+Insomnia Clinic – Clinic specialising in insomnia and sleep issues – held in Dublin (or Cavan on request).
+This one was a recommendation, rather than something I’ve tried myself.

 Occupational Therapy – I was referred to an Occupational Therapist to help me work on ways to deal with my insomnia.
 She helped me learn about Sleep Hygiene and was generally lovely – she rang me out of the blue months after I left her care to see how I was getting on.
 You might not always get a Suzanne, but an understanding OT can be very helpful!